4ldk/SubRegWeigh/README.md

 | +SubRegWeigh (K-means)|  6:36|     96.12|       95.31|

 ## Citation
-*Note*: This citation refers to the preprint version available on arXiv.
+*Note*: This citation refers to the preprint version on arXiv.
 The official COLING 2025 proceedings citation will be updated once it becomes available.

 ```bibtex
 @article{tsuji2024subregweigh,